 DENOISE projects 2 professional offers a wealth of different filters, so that the best result can be achieved for every image with the least amount of effort.
-You have here the choice between a total of 69 post-processing effects that you can combine with each other as well as change individually.
+Here, you can choose between a total of 69 post-processing effects which you can combine with each other as well as change individually.

 Reducing chromatic aberrations:

 "Reducing chromatic aberrations" (errors caused by optical lenses) removes the colour seams between bright and dark areas occurring due to light shining towards the lens (colour source errors).

 "Chromatic correction" enables the correction of diffraction, separately for each other channel.

 "Balancing the chrominance" reduces the colour spots that might be created by colour noise.
 The colours will be changed in such a way as to generate a neutral image effect.

 Use the "colour balance" to produce a targeted colour tone correction in your image by selecting red, green or blue and weighing it against its counterpart.

 "Colour dynamics" intensifies the colours in the picture.
 Strongly saturated colours will be reduced and blue shades will be strongly modified.

 Set up separate gradation-curves for the colour-channels red, green and blue.

 Colour channel gradation (Log):